 In these sizzling days of summer, it’s tempting to load up the freezer with pricey frozen treats.
 Or to duck into a coffee shop or juice bar to grab one of those decadent blended coffee chillers.
 Or a fruit smoothie.
 But the big price tags can make even the creamiest concoction or slushiest treat hard to swallow.

-Giving up favorite cold treats isn’t your only option.
-Make these yourself and you have great summertime treats at home for just pennies, not dollars.
+Thankfully, giving up your favorite summer treats isn’t your only option.
+With these simple recipes using ordinary ingredients—and lots of ice!— you can have great summertime treats at home for just quarters, not dollars.

 Wendy’s Chocolate Frosty

 - 3 cups vanilla ice cream